hugobl1/ray_gauss/README.md

 # Acknowledgements

 We thank the authors of [Python-Optix](https://github.com/mortacious/python-optix), upon which our project is based, as well as the authors of [NeRF](https://github.com/bmild/nerf) and [Mip-NeRF 360](https://github.com/google-research/multinerf) for providing their datasets.
-Finally, we would like to acknowledge the authors of [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), as our project's dataloader is inspired by the one used in 3DGS.
+Finally, we would like to acknowledge the authors of [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), as our project's dataloader is inspired by the one used in 3DGS; and [Mip-Splatting](https://github.com/autonomousvision/mip-splatting) for the calculation of the minimum sizes of the Gaussians as a function of the cameras.